-is a Ph.D student in Department of English at Michigan State University.
-Her research interests lie in age studies, 18th century British literature, medical humanities, and disability studies.
-Her work particularly focuses on the relationship between aging body and the medical talks of the past.
-She is currently working on a DH project, “Mapping of Monsters in Literature”
+is a Ph.D. candidate in the Department of English at Michigan State University.
+Her research interests lie in age studies, 18th-century British literature, medical humanities, gender and sexuality, and disability studies.
+Her work particularly focuses on the relationship between the aging mind and body and how the science engages with the notion of growing old.

-, in which she uses ArcGIS to investigate how gender of a monster affects its spatial representation.
+, in which she uses ArcGIS to investigate how the gender of a monster affects its spatial representation.

 ProjectsDigital Mapping of Monsters in Literature

 : This project concerns how gender affects spatial representation of so-called “monster” characters and how these representations are related to effects they produce such as levels of monstrosity and sympathy.
 This project uses ArcGIS as its major platform to spatially represent the course and result of the analysis.
 Monsters that easily come to mind such as Dracula or the Creature from Frankenstein scare us readers not only with their evil doings and strange appearances.
 Part of their monstrosity lies also in their ability to escape human grasp.
 They move from one country to the other with the least effort and contaminate entire humanity unavailing our effort to pin them down to one place.
 However, there are other monsters who stay local and threaten relatively small number of people: female vampires who do not leave the castle, witches who demonize county people, ghosts bounded to houses, etc. The fear that we have for this type of monsters are quite different from wide-roving creatures.
 This project starts from a question whether this distinction stems from gender of the monster and looks to find a connection between distance traveled/areas of coverage and type of “monstrosity” monsters embody.
 SULT